shreyap2702/documentation/pages/introduction.md

 If you want to send transactional emails, bulk messages, or manage contacts from Python, this SDK provides a clean and consistent way to do it.

-The package is published on PyPI: https://pypi.org/project/autosend-shreya-sdk/ (install with `pip install autosend-shreya-sdk`).
+The package is published on PyPI: https://pypi.org/project/autosend-shreya-sdk

+Install with `pip install autosend-shreya-sdk`

-Note: this is a community-maintained (unofficial) package and is not an official AutoSend release.
+<Note>Note: this is an unofficial package and is not an official AutoSend release.</Note>